Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 Even on a cloudy summer’s day, our mood was noticeably boosted when we put on these bright running shorts.
 In fact, we reckon you could stop traffic in them!

 Super lightweight, these shorts making running far more streamlined.
 They also come with a mesh waistband along the back, which we found made a real difference during a sweaty run.
-An elasticated waistband is ideal to help loosen or tighten the shorts – after all, some days, bloating can become really uncomfortable when it’s smothered by tight shorts.
+An elasticated waistband is ideal to help loosen or tighten the shorts – after all, on some days bloating can become really uncomfortable when it’s smothered by tight shorts.

 The only downside is that no inner short does mean some flapping fabric, which could expose more flesh than you’d want.
 Plus, the material is a little see-through, so no Bridget Jones pants unless you want everyone seeing your undergarments.
 That said, we’re big fans of these shorts, and the sunshine colour continues to make us smile.